CharlieMcGoldrick/synaptic-surge/README.md

 - [Wrong Stylesheet](https://github.com/CharlieMcGoldrick/ci-ms1-synaptic-surge/commit/f195b92115bcf29aa4ac5a78623236c61f766222) - Add correct stylesheet to 'thank-you.html'.
 - [Mobile Menu Flashing On Page Load](https://github.com/CharlieMcGoldrick/ci-ms1-synaptic-surge/commit/f195b92115bcf29aa4ac5a78623236c61f766222) - Add inline CSS so that the mobile menu loads in hidden.
 - [Table Off Page On Mobile](https://github.com/CharlieMcGoldrick/synaptic-surge/commit/acb1fbfaaeaa0baf8be65dcd4bcd0f12f242a6d8) - Change VH on 991px screens and below to be 100vh for the supplement specific page.
-- [Mobile Hover Styles Not Working With Touch](https://github.com/CharlieMcGoldrick/synaptic-surge/commit/acb1fbfaaeaa0baf8be65dcd4bcd0f12f242a6d8) - Add hover styles to it's own section with the necessary media query and then also add touch styles.
+- [Mobile Hover Styles Not Working With Touch](https://github.com/CharlieMcGoldrick/synaptic-surge/commit/b78c1f079e7f4a669294be72ae0923040c117247) - Add hover styles to it's own section with the necessary media query and then also add touch styles.
 - [Tap Highlight](https://github.com/CharlieMcGoldrick/synaptic-surge/commit/3bf32a36746ee46a1d810c46ef82c7fadd6deb5f) - Add transparency to default tap highlight style (This makes the :active pseudo-class more clear).
+- [Mobile Menu Not Closing](https://github.com/CharlieMcGoldrick/synaptic-surge/commit/d6aa79a6fa2114251da16396d9ae2e5f8d886a2d) - Add JavaScript to make sure the mobile menu closes, no matter what link is clicked on.

 </details>